 - Securing dismissals in several actions against one of the nation’s largest pharmaceutical benefits managers, including qui tam actions seeking more than $200 million in damages in the federal courts of Delaware and New Jersey.

-- Securing dismissals in several actions against one of the nation’s largest healthcare companies, including a putative class action alleging ERISA in California federal court and a qui tam alleging False Claims Act violations in Pennsylvania federal court.
+- Securing dismissals in several actions against one of the nation’s largest healthcare companies, including a putative class action alleging ERISA claims in California federal court and a qui tam alleging False Claims Act violations in Pennsylvania federal court.